 7.)
 Rewards & Recognition – Rather than having annual awards, company-wide drawings, or generalized department recognition, focus more on the individual efforts of your employees.

-• This is something that needs to become part of the company DNA.
+• This needs to become part of the company’s DNA.

 • People deserve to be recognized at the individual level so that they feel their hard work is actually contributing to something bigger.

-So where does all of this come from and what does all of this mean?
-We live and work in environments surrounded by “no” and our company cultures are unintentionally falling by the wayside because we don’t know how to implement change, but now is the time for marketers to be a catalyst for CHANGE.
+So where does all of this come from, and what does all of this mean?
+We live and work in environments surrounded by “no,” and our company cultures are unintentionally falling by the wayside because we don’t know how to implement change.
+However, now is the time for marketers to be a catalyst for CHANGE.

 Small steps can make a big impact.